See also : Coin Dollars and eagles Silver dollar

 1793 Chain Cent

-2015 SOLD for $ 2.35M including premium
+2015 SOLD for $ 2.35M by Heritage

 The publicists are immediately upset.
 The reverse side that consists mainly of a circle of fifteen links symbolizing the unity of the states is interpreted as a slave chain.